Shubhamrosy/GPNPCI/README.md

-# GPNPCI - Education Consultancy Prayagraj
+# GPNPCI - Education Consultancy in Prayagraj

 GPNPCI is your educational consultant in Prayagraj, guiding students on the roadmap to academic success.